Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Results of DCM analysis for simulated data

 \subsection{Best model}

-The $K_1$, $K_2$ and $K_3$ orders of the best model are not necessarily known when some time series analysis method is applied to the real data.
-We know a priori the best DCM and DFT model orders for the simulated data of Models 1-7 (Sections \ref{SectModelOne}-\ref{SectModelSeven}).
+The $K_1$, $K_2$ and $K_3$ orders of the best model are not necessarily known when some time series analysis method is applied to the real {time series}.
+We know a priori the best DCM and DFT model orders for the simulated {time series} of Models 1-7 (Sections \ref{SectModelOne}-\ref{SectModelSeven}).
 It could be argued that our DCM analysis succeeds only for this reason.

 All alternative $K_1$, $K_2$ and $K_3$ order models are nested.
 For example, the {\it simple} one signal $K_1=1$ model $g_1(t)$ is a special case of the {\it complex} two signal $K_1=2$ model $g_2(t)$ having $A_2=0$.
 We use the Fisher-test to compare any pair of simple $g_1(t)$ and complex $g_2(t)$ models.
 The model parameters (Equation \ref{EqR}: $R_1, R_2$ ), (Equation \ref{EqChi}: $\chi_1$,$\chi_2$) and (Equation \ref{EqEta}: $\eta_1 < \eta_2$) give the test statistic of Fisher-test